nicolashainaux/mathmaker/README.rst

 `here <https://github.com/nicolashainaux/mathmaker/tree/dev/mathmaker/data/wordings>`_.
 You can submit any new idea as an enhancement proposal
 `there <https://github.com/nicolashainaux/mathmaker/issues>`__ (should be written in english, french or german).

+Any question can be sent to nh dot techn (hosted at gmail dot com).

 As a translator
 ---------------